MarcArmbruster/WpfCommandAggregator/Home.md

 ```

+Wouldn't it be better to define/see the dependencies between the properties at one place: in my opinion the Result property would be a very good place.
-With the DependsOn attribute and the optimzed BaseVM class this can be achieved easier and better to read:
+Therefore, with the DependsOn attribute and the optimzed BaseVM class this can be achieved easier and better to read:
 ```C#
         public decimal?
 FirstInput
         {